WSWUP/dri-owrd-et/README.md

 ### 2. ET spatial reductions

 Exports field-level irrigation water use timeseries summaries and HUC-level small pond evaporation timeseries summaries to Google Drive (recommended) or Google Cloud Storage. **NOTE**: Field-level exports are year-specific (based on a shifted water-year from November to October) and are output separately as composite dataframes, similar in structure to an ArcGIS attribute.
+HUC-level exports are similar, however, they include data for the entire period of record (1985-2024).

 - INPUTS<br><br>
-Google Earth Engine Feature Collection equivalent to the field boundary shapefile ("Oregon_Hyd_Area_Ag_Boundaries_20241016.shp" located in the "shapefiles" sub-folder), containing the unique identification attribute "**OPENET_ID**".<br>
+Google Earth Engine Feature Collection equivalent to the field boundary shapefile ("Oregon_Hyd_Area_Ag_Boundaries_20241016.shp" located in the "shapefiles" sub-folder) containing the unique identification attribute "**OPENET_ID**" for field-level summaries and the gridMET agricultural cell shapefile ("or_gridmet_et_cells.shp" located in the "shapefiles" sub-folder) for HUC-level summaries, which is used to mask gridMET pixels to agricultural pixels within each HUC8/HUC12 only.<br>

 - OUTPUTS<br><br>
 CSV files with ET spatial summaries for each field or HUC, uniquely identified by the "**OPENET_ID**" attribute for field-level summaries and a "**HUC8_code**" or "**HUC12_code**" attribute for HUC-level summaries.<br><br>